 From Practical sailor, the full article can be found here.

-There are four common factors that can cause an anchor to drag, (assuming it is well designed and ideally matched to your boat): poor bottom, short scope, insufficient shock absorption, and yawing.
+Four common factors often cause an anchor to drag—even when the anchor is well designed and properly matched to your boat: poor seabed conditions, short scope, insufficient shock absorption, and boat yawing.

 https://www.vikinganchors.com/products/viking-anchor